Making Exercise Healthy Medicine

 Simple Pain Prevention

-Instead of sitting forward in your chair, move your hip all the way to the back of the chair.
-Lean slightly back in comfort.
-If the chair back is rounded, put a small soft cushion in the space between your low back and the chair, to preserve healthy normal back posture instead of assuming the curved posture of the chair.
+Instead of slouching forward or tightly upright in your chair, move your hip all the way to the back of the chair.
+Lean back in comfort.
+If the chair back is rounded, put a small soft cushion in the space between your low back and the chair, to preserve healthy SMALL normal back curve instead of assuming the curved posture of the chair.

-Relax back over the small roll to keep the normal small inward curve, instead of rounding your back outward to fit a concave chair.
+Relax back over the small roll to keep the normal small inward curve, instead of rounding your back outward to fit a curved chair.

-Don't exaggerate the inward lumbar curve, and don't strain to hold it, or you will cause pain from that.
+Don't exaggerate the inward lumbar curve, and don't strain to hold it, or you will cause pain from that too.

 To feel the right size for a lumbar roll, sit back in a chair and nestle your forearm behind you in the lumbar space between your lower back and the chair.
 Lightly lean your upper back against the chair so that the low back does not press your arm, but rests lightly.
 It should feel comfortable.
 It it's not comfortable, it's wrong.
 Your forearm is usually about the size to look for in a lumbar roll.